mhutter/mhu.dev/content/posts/2021-03-01-kubernetes-resource-management.md

 - `100m` - one tenth of a CPU

 The smallest allowed precision is `1m`.
 {% end %}

+{% admonition(type="TIP") %}
+CPU units are always measured as an absolute quantity, not as relative ones.
+So "1 CPU unit" is the same amount of CPU on a single core system as it is on a 256 core machine.
+However the single core system will only have one CPU unit capacity (we'll come to that later), while the 256 core machine will have 256 CPU units capacity.
+{% end %}

 {% definition(title="Memory") %}